-Fluctuations in foreign currency exchange rates, especially the South African Rand against the U.S. Dollar, could adversely affect our results of operations.
+Fluctuations in foreign currency exchange rates could adversely affect our results of operations.

 A significant portion of our revenues are generated from sales agreements denominated in foreign currencies, and we expect to enter into additional such agreements as we expand our international customer base.
 In addition, we employ a significant number of employees outside the United States, and the associated employment and facilities costs are denominated in foreign currencies.
 As a result, we are exposed to changes in foreign currency exchange rates.
-We have particularly large exposure in South Africa where our Ctrack subsidiary is headquartered and the costs of operating in South Africa are subject to the effects of exchange fluctuations of the South African Rand against the U.S. Dollar.
-Fluctuations in the value of foreign currencies, particularly the South African Rand against the U.S. Dollar, will create greater uncertainty in our revenues and can significantly and adversely affect our operating results.
-The South African Rand exchange rate is affected by various international and South African economic and political factors.
+Fluctuations in the value of foreign currencies will create greater uncertainty in our revenues and can significantly and adversely affect our operating results.